 Macniven JA, Davis C, Ho MY, et al. Stroop performance in multiple sclerosis: information processing, selective attention, or executive functioning?
 J Int Neuropsychol Soc 2008; 14(5):805-14.

 Prakash RS, Snook EM, Lewis JM, et al. Cognitive impairment in relapsing-remitting multiple sclerosis: a meta-analysis.
 Mult Scler 2008; 14(9):1250-61.

-There are few experimental studies of cognitive rehabilitation in MS. This means there is little scientific basis on which to design rehabilitation programmes.
-Cognitive rehabilitation studies tend to take one of four approaches:
+There are an increasing number of studies about cognitive rehabilitation in MS. Cognitive rehabilitation studies tend to take one of four approaches: